pcdangio/ros-calibration_imu/README.md

 The source code for this package is released under an [MIT license](LICENSE).

-**Author: Paul D'Angio<br />
-Maintainer: Paul D'Angio, pcdangio@gmail.com**
+**Author/Maintainer:** Paul D'Angio, pcdangio (at) gmail.com

-The driver_mt3339 package has been tested under [ROS] Melodic and Ubuntu 18.04.
+This package has been tested under ROS Melodic and Ubuntu 18.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## 2: Installation